 Last week, I had an appraiser who is working on behalf of the buyer of my Pasadena listing contact me for an appointment.
-As I normally try to do, I emailed all of the Realtors who have similar listings which are in escrow and asked: “how many offers did you have, when you are closing, and for how much?”
+As I normally try to do, I emailed all of the Realtors who have similar listings which are in escrow.
+I asked: “how many offers did you have, when you are closing, and for how much?”
 I do this in email as it’s a written record and I have done the appraiser’s job.
 But far easier for me to do their job up front, then to spend hours rebutting a poor appraisal.

 For all of you Los Angeles home sellers and buyers and those simply trying to refinance, you feel my pain.